eopb/eopb/README.md

 ### Hire me.

-July next year I will have finished my education and will be looking for a developer role.
+June next year I will have finished my education and will be looking for a developer role.
 If you think I could be a good fit please get in touch.

 ### Links